lux-org/lux-widget/README.md

 ```

 If the installation happens correctly, you should see two `- Validating: OK` after executing the two lines above.
-If you encounter issues with the installation, please refer to [this page](https://lux-api.readthedocs.io/en/latest/source/guide/FAQ.html#troubleshooting-tips) to troubleshoot the installation.
-Follow [these instructions](https://lux-api.readthedocs.io/en/latest/source/getting_started/installation.html#manual-installation-dev-setup) to set up Lux for development purposes.

-To install and active the JupyterLab extension:
+To use Lux in [Jupyter Lab](https://github.com/jupyterlab/jupyterlab), activate the lab extension:

 ```bash
     jupyter labextension install @jupyter-widgets/jupyterlab-manager
     jupyter lab build
 ```

+If you encounter issues with the installation, please refer to [this page](https://lux-api.readthedocs.io/en/latest/source/guide/FAQ.html#troubleshooting-tips) to troubleshoot the installation.
+Follow [these instructions](https://lux-api.readthedocs.io/en/latest/source/getting_started/installation.html#manual-installation-dev-setup) to set up Lux for development purposes.

 # Documentation and Support